 There’s no quick answer to that question, but replacing an air conditioner can be expensive, so confirm that your AC is on its last legs before doing so.
 For systems that are only a few years old, repairs and minor upgrades can cost less than preparing your home for an entirely new one, which can require you to drill holes in the foundation to run new lines and even install brand new ductwork.

 If your air conditioner is older, however, it may be more financially prudent for you to replace it.
 New systems can use less than half of the electricity of your former unit.
-It may also be better for the environment: as of 2010, ozone-damaging chlorofluorocarbon may no longer be used as a refrigerant.
+It may also be better for the environment: as of 2010, ozone-damaging chlorofluorocarbon may no longer be used as a refrigerant in new systems.

 Installing a New System